 CTE S CTE Standards and Benchmarks 23.15 Discuss the importance of a sitemap and how it relates to search engine marketing.
 24.0 Apply entrepreneurial concepts to e-Commerce marketing - the student will be able to: 24.01 Describe the importance of entrepreneurship to related industries.
-24.02 Discuss the impact of Internet entrepreneurs.
-24.03 List the advantages and disadvantages of ownership of an Internet business.
-24.04 Identify risks involved in ownership of an Internet-related business.
-24.05 Develop a business plan to establish an Internet-related business or develop a creative marketing research project.
+24.02 Discuss the impact of internet technology entrepreneurs.
+24.03 List the advantages and disadvantages of ownership of an internet technology business.
+24.04 Identify risks involved in ownership of an internet technology-related business.
+24.05 Develop a business plan to establish an internet technology-related business or develop a creative marketing research project.
 25.0 Analyze global trends in the e-Commerce marketing industry - the student will be able to: 25.01 Identify global marketing trends in e-Commerce.
-25.02 Analyze the impact of Internet marketing on traditional marketing methods.
-25.03 Analyze multicultural influences on global Internet marketing trends.
-25.04 Discuss the risks of marketing across international borders (e.g., legal, distribution issues).
+25.02 Analyze the impact of internet technology marketing on traditional marketing methods.
+25.03 Analyze multicultural influences on global internet technology marketing trends.
+25.04 Discuss the risks of marketing across international borders (e.g. legal, distribution issues, etc.).
 25.05 Discuss the impact of Electronic Data Interchange (EDI) on e-Commerce.
-25.06 Discuss the impact of e-Commerce and social networking on the business world and job market (e.g., automatic sourcing, EDI).
+25.06 Discuss the impact of e-Commerce and social networking on the business world and job market (e.g. automatic sourcing, EDI, etc.).
 25.07 Explain the impact of the shift of the purchasing function from the supplier to the purchaser.
-26.0 Apply a career plan to e-Commerce marketing - the student will be able to: 26.01 Develop a plan for pursuing a specific career in Internet marketing; include training and educational requirements, skills and abilities, and steps for reaching career goals in the chosen career.
+26.0 Apply a career plan to e-Commerce marketing - the student will be able to: 26.01 Develop a plan for pursuing a specific career in internet technology marketing; include training and educational requirements, skills and abilities, and steps for reaching career goals in the chosen career.
 26.02 Demonstrate proficiency in software and hardware related to the student's selected marketing career plan.
 26.03 Develop forms of documentation (including electronic résumés) for inclusion in a marketing career portfolio.